Oberon00/ssig/README.md

 ssig is a library which originated from the need for a simple signal library which is fast enough for signals which are invoked each frame in a game.
 Sadly, [Boost.Signals][] was far too slow for this application, so I decided to write my own library.
+You may find the [results of a benchmark](#benchmark) at the end of this README.

 [Boost.Signals]: http://www.boost.org/libs/signals